Skip to content

 For someone on 30% tax + 2% Medicare levy:

-The counter-intuitive bit: you can "make money from charging-and-driving"
+The counter-intuitive bit: you can make a net financial gain from charging and driving

 Because the claim is distance-based, not cost-based, something interesting can happen.